 This is probably the most misunderstood aspect of the Rapture and is the source of much of the misinformation taught about it.
-Let's look at some of the aspects of the Rapture and the day of the Lord.
+As we said previously, many people think that references to the rapture such as, the day of Christ, the day of our Lord Jesus, the day of our Lord Jesus Christ, and the day of Jesus Christ are the same as the Day of the Lord.
+Let's look at some of the distinguishing aspects of the Rapture and the Day of the Lord.